Last Updated on December 23, 2021 by Muhammad Junaid Khalid

 Update Your Apps

 It’s just as important to update your phone’s apps!
-App developers regularly deliver updates that are helpful for a better phone experience.
-To update, launch the Google Play Store > Menu > My apps & games.
-Here, either update all apps, or a selected one if you’re concerned about storage space.
+App developers regularly deliver updates that help to save Android phone battery.
+To update, launch the Google Play Store app > Menu > My apps & games.
+Here, either update all apps or a selected one if you’re concerned about storage space.

 4. When All Else Fails…

 If all the above solutions fail to address your android phone battery issue, consider buying a new battery.
 But keep this option as a last resort.

 We hope that the solutions we mentioned above will help you to extend battery life on Android phone.
 If none of these can save Android phone battery, you may have to replace the battery.

 The battery drain is mostly due to battery draining apps that contain adware.
 High screen brightness is another major culprit behind battery draining.
 Moreover, the continuous use of mobile data or Wi-Fi also uses a lot of battery resources.
 Over-charging could also reduce battery life.
 Another killer of battery life is the use of heavy themes.

 b.
 Keep the screen brightness low.
 This will greatly enhance the battery timing.

 c.
 Turn off Wi-Fi or mobile data when not in use.

 e.
 Avoid overheating.